servicecatalog/oscm-approval/README.md

 4. Following placeholder variables are available: ```$(mail.body), $(service.name), $(service.technicalId), $(service.price.text), $(service.price.type), $(service.price.freePeriod), $(service.price.oneTimeFee), $(service.price.currency), $(user.orgId), $(user.email), $(user.firstname), $(user.lastname), $(user.key)```.<br>The notification service will fill in the placeholders with the respective data retrieved from the subscription trigger.
 5. Open `https://<FQDN>/oscm-app-approval`
 6. Login as supplier
-7. Use the `import` button in the section `Serive templates` in order to upload your HTML email template
+7. Use the `import` button in the section `Service templates` in order to upload your HTML email template
 8. All subsequent approval requests will use this email template.
-Just test it as described above.
+Just test it as described above

 ## Trouble Shooting Hints